Equivalence Principle in Chameleon Models: Applications

-One of the most stringent bounds regarding the possible violations of the WEP is found when comparing the differential acceleration of two test bodies (e.g. two test-balls of Beryllium and Aluminum) using the Earth or its local inhomogeneities, as the source of the acceleration; the experimental value is $\Delta a_{\rm Be-Al}=(-2.5\pm2.5)\times10^{-15}{\rm m/s^2}$ \cite{Adel}.
-These bounds are found with an extremely accurate instrument (known as the E\"ot--Wash experiment) consisting of a continuously rotating torsion balance which measures the acceleration difference of test bodies with different composition.
+One of the most stringent bounds regarding the possible violations of the WEP is found when comparing the differential acceleration of two {\it test} bodies (e.g. two test-balls of Beryllium and Aluminium) using the Earth or its local inhomogeneities, as the source of the acceleration; the experimental value is $\Delta a_{\rm Be-Al}=(-2.5\pm2.5)\times10^{-15}{\rm m/s^2}$ \cite{Adel}.
 As discussed in Refs.~\cite{Adel} and \cite{Adel2}, there are two sources for the relevant signals in short-range effects: a hillside of 28 m located close to the laboratory, and a layer of cement blocks added to the wall of the laboratory of\\ 1.5 m (we estimate 1 m distance between the wall and the device).
 We model the short range sources by spherical masses at a given distance and consider only the contribution of the hillside, such as in Ref.~\cite{LTBS12}.
-For such a configuration, the differential acceleration on two test bodies due to the hill produces an E\"otv\"os parameter $\eta_{\rm Be-Al}^{\rm hill}=(-3.61\pm3.47)\times10^{-11}$.
-In order to characterize such a configuration in our expression for the force, we make the following assumption for the test bodies: for the masses we take $m_{\rm Be}=m_{\rm Al}\approx 10 $ and for the densities $\rho_{\rm Be} \simeq 1.85 {\rm g} {\rm cm^{-3}}$, $\rho_{\rm Al} \simeq 2.70 {\rm g} {\rm cm^{-3}}$, and $\rho_{\rm hill} \simeq 9.27 {\rm g} {\rm cm^{-3}}$.
-We consider the bodies as surrounded by an environment of constant density $\rho_{\rm out}$ for we considered two values (so that people might, compare actual and possible experiments): i) the density of the vacuum chamber $\rho_{\rm out }= 10^{-7} {\rm g} {\rm cm^{-3}}$; ii) the density of the Earth's atmosphere $\rho_{\rm out }= 10^{-3} {\rm g} {\rm cm^{-3}}$ \footnote{We are assuming that the bodies are surrounded by an environment of constant density and located inside a vacuum chamber of approximately $1$ m long.
-A more realistic model would be one that includes both, the Earth's atmosphere surrounding the large body (the hill), and the vacuum chamber's medium surrounding the test body, which in turn, is encased within a very thin layer representing the metal of the vacuum chamber.}.
-In addition, we consider for the mass $M$ that appears in the chameleon potential the value [cf. Eq.~(\ref{Vbare})] $M=120.7 \,\ {\rm cm}^{-1}$ (equivalent to $\sim 2.4 \,\ {\rm meV}$) which corresponds to the case where the chameleon's energy density is responsible for the current acceleration of the cosmic expansion.
-Moreover, we consider $\beta$ within a range of values that ensure the existence of a thin shell in one or in the two bodies.
-For instance, if $\beta\ge 0.1$ a thin shell exists in both bodies.
-Figure~\ref{resM} shows the predictions for the violations of the WEP taking $1\le n \le 4$ and $10^{-5}\le\beta\le10^3$ and considering the two different values for the density of the environment mentioned above \footnote{In the latter case and for $\beta >1$ we were unable to estimate the effective violation of the WEP because, in this case the value of $N$ (the cutoff in the series expansion used in relating the two coordinate systems) becomes very large .
-The same problem arises for the case $n<0$ and $\beta > 10^{-1.5}$}.
-In all the cases $\eta$ decreases as $n$ increases.
-Furthermore for $\beta < 1 $ the computed value of $\eta$ increases as $\beta$ increases, while for $\beta > 1$ there is a small decrease of $\eta$ as $\beta$ increases.
-It is interesting to compare the effect of the density of the environment on the predicted values of $\eta$: for a fixed value of $n$ and $\beta$ when the density of the environment increases by several orders of magnitude, the value of $\eta$ decreases several orders of magnitude so that for the case i) almost all cases considered, predict violation of bounds set by tests of the WEP, while for case ii) only for $n>1$ and $\beta < 10^{-3}$ bounds set by tests of the WEP are not defied.
-We have also calculated the predicted violation of bounds set by tests of the WEP for $n<0$ and $10^{-5}<\beta<10^{-1.5}$ and the results are shown in Fig. \ref{resignedneg}{\footnote{As in the case where the environment corresponds to the Earth's atmosphere and for $n>0$, the very large value of $N$ impedes the calculation} of $\eta$ for $\beta > 10^{-1.5}$.
-We found that for these cases the model predicts no violation of bounds set by tests of the WEP.
+For such a configuration, the differential acceleration on two {\it test} bodies due to the hill produces an E\"otv\"os parameter $\eta_{\rm Be-Al}^{\rm hill}=(-3.61\pm3.47)\times10^{-11}$.
+In order to characterize such a configuration in our expression for the force, we make the following assumption for the {\it test} bodies: for the masses we take $m_{\rm Be}=m_{\rm Al}\approx 10 $ and for the densities $\rho_{\rm Be} \simeq 1.85 {\rm g} {\rm cm^{-3}}$, $\rho_{\rm Al} \simeq 2.70 {\rm g} {\rm cm^{-3}}$, and $\rho_{\rm hill} \simeq 9.27 {\rm g} {\rm cm^{-3}}$.
+We consider the bodies as surrounded by an environment of constant density $\rho_{\rm out}$ and take two values for this density (so that people may compare actual and possible experiments): i) the density of the vacuum-chamber $\rho_{\rm out }= 10^{-7} {\rm g} {\rm cm^{-3}}$; ii) the density of the Earth's atmosphere $\rho_{\rm out }= 10^{-3} {\rm g} {\rm cm^{-3}}$.